perdy/clinner/README.rst

 Vault
 -----

-Vault arguments to retrieve secrets and inject them as environment variables:
+Vault arguments to retrieve secrets from this service and inject them as environment variables:

 .. code:: python
     vault = {